springboardVR/Laravel-Ably-Broadcaster/README.md

 ### Limitations
 - Currently in the frontend it is using the PusherJS library rather then the Ably library.
 We will be evaluating adding support for this library to Laravel Echo in the future.
 - When you are broadcasting to multiple channels we aren't yet using the [Bulk Publish](https://www.ably.io/documentation/rest-api/beta#batch-publish) endpoints.
 Once these are moved out of Beta we will update the library to support them.
+- Limited testing!
+Needs to be expanded to cover the Auth functions.

 ### Changelog